0xsalt/gpt-researcher/README.md

 **Strict Tavily Mode** ([PR #1553](https://github.com/assafelovic/gpt-researcher/pull/1553)) - Added `--strict-tavily` flag for explicit Tavily API error handling.
 When enabled, research fails immediately on Tavily errors with detailed diagnostics instead of continuing with partial results.

 **Debug Logging** - Added `--debug` CLI flag for comprehensive research process logging.
-Outputs emoji-enhanced messages to stdout for visual clarity and writes detailed timestamped logs to file (`outputs/diagnostic_*.log`) for deep analysis and troubleshooting.
+Outputs emoji-enhanced messages to stdout for visual clarity and writes detailed timestamped logs to file for deep analysis and troubleshooting.
+Debug logs automatically use the report name with timestamp suffix (`{report-name}_{timestamp}.log`) for easy correlation between reports and their debug logs.

 **Custom Report Naming** - Added `--report-name` CLI flag to specify custom output filenames.
 Automatically generates all output formats (markdown, PDF, DOCX) with the provided name instead of UUID-based filenames.
+Debug logs also use the same name for easy correlation.
 Simplifies report organization and retrieval.

 ### Usage